The Best Bones For Dogs: A List Of Butcher Bones Safe For Dogs + What You Need To Know Before Giving Raw Bones To Your Dog!

 The price for butcher bones varies widely from place to place.
 I usually get mine for 50 cents a pound.
 I buy several pounds at a time, and I freeze them.

-TIP: DO NOT COOK RAW BONES FOR DOGS!
+IMPORTANT: DO NOT COOK RAW BONES FOR DOGS!
 They will become dry and brittle and be more likely to splinter.
-And never give your dog chicken bones or turkey bones!
+And never give your dog cooked chicken bones or cooked turkey bones!

 Poultry and pork bones, or cooked bones of any kind are strictly forbidden.
 They splinter into shards that can cause choking and serious damage to the dog’s mouth, throat, or intestines.
 Cooking can also remove nutrients from the bone.